Go Ad-Free

 This issue may seem too technical to be of much interest to ordinary people.
 What it means in practice, though, is that the FDA is not banning any of the questionable drugs from the American marketplace.
 Instead, busy pharmacists have to figure out which generic drugs are not considered reliable.

 It would be as if the FAA (Federal Aviation Administration) learned that the quality testing data for brakes on a jumbo jet made by company XYZ were unreliable and potentially fraudulent.
 Instead of banning those brakes and grounding the planes, though, the FAA left the decision to use the brakes entirely up to the company.
 That would be a huge scandal if it got out.
-The American public would not want to fly on an airplane that did not have reliable safety data for its brakes.

-The FDA, however, seems to be saying, Don’t Worry, Be Happy!
+The FDA seems to be saying, Don’t Worry, Be Happy!
 So what if the Europeans are recalling/banning generic drugs that were approved based on fraudulent data?
 Here in the United States those drugs will stay on the market.
 We are leaving it up to pharmacists to decide whether to buy them and dispense them.
 We will just call those drugs “BX.”
 Some might call this idea BS.

 The Generic Drug Scandal Goes Way Back!

-There are three takeaways:
+There were three takeaways:

 1) The FDA did not discover the fraud on its own